 Please go to these visitor information centers, i-Sites, and use the resources they provide.
 I think I saw one in every location I stopped at, even the small towns.

-The employees truly know New Zealand tourism and will help you book the best tours, bus tickets, and even accommodations.
+The employees truly know about New Zealand tourism and will help you book the best tours, bus tickets, and accommodations.

 Things to do in Christchurch